 How to Fix a Small Hole In a Bathtub?

-There are 2 options on how you can fix a small hole in your tub.
+There are 2 options for fixing a small hole in your tub.
 Each method is good, it is up to you to decide which one is more suitable for you.

 - Cut off all the hanging edges and make it smooth by sanding.